CLOSED CHURCHES WITHIN THE

 Brief History:

-Itinerant preacher William
+Itinerant preacher William Colbert

-courthouse as early as 1797.
+early as 1797.
 A need

 for a union church was obvious as the Luzerne County seat grew in population.
-The

-front was about three rods from the street.
+its front was about three rods from the street.
+The building was started in 1800, enclosed in

-1812.
-The work on the building proceeded slowly because the people were poor
+1803, and finished in 1812.
+The work on the building proceeded slowly because

-and funds were not readily secured.
-The building was erected with the
+the people were poor and funds were not readily secured.
+The building was

-than the Methodists.
+they gave more than the Methodists.

 In 1827, Rev. George Peck petitioned the